Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/manual.rst

 - Legitimate questions that you think your users may ask the agent
 - Out of scope questions that the agent is not supposed to answer

 We will give some examples below.
-If you're interested in learning new ways to test your agents and LLM applications, we also recommend you to check out our free course on `Red Teaming LLM Applications <https://www.deeplearning.ai/short-courses/red-teaming-llm-applications/>`_ on DeepLearningAI.
+If you're interested in learning new ways to test your agents and LLM applications, we also recommend you to check out our course on `Red Teaming LLM Applications <https://www.deeplearning.ai/short-courses/red-teaming-llm-applications/>`_ on DeepLearningAI.

 Create a manual test
 ____________________